 Give us a call: (800) 252-6164

-Downloading a Webpage Using Selenium & PHP
+Using Selenium & PHP (including JS-rendered text)

 <?php

-use \Facebook\WebDriver\Chrome\ChromeOptions;
+use Facebook\WebDriver\Chrome\ChromeOptions;

-use \Facebook\WebDriver\Remote\DesiredCapabilities;
+use Facebook\WebDriver\Remote\DesiredCapabilities;

-use \Facebook\WebDriver\Remote\RemoteWebDriver;
+use Facebook\WebDriver\Remote\RemoteWebDriver;

-$seleniumHost = 'http://127.0.0.1:4444/wd/hub';
+$seleniumHost = 'http://127.0.0.1:4444/wd/hub'; // common default (Grid/Standalone)

 $windowSize = '1280,1024';

-$args = Array();
+$args = [

 $chromeOptions = new ChromeOptions();